dnicolodi/python-siphash24/docs/index.rst

   are zero padded to 16 bytes.
 It can be passed only as a keyword argument.

-The hash objects implement the methods provided by the hash objects in the standard library :mod:`hashlib` module:
+The hash objects returned but the constructor functions implement the methods provided by the hash objects in the standard library :mod:`hashlib` module:

 .. method:: hash.update(data)